 A relocation incentive is generally a single payment made by the command to offset some of the relocation costs experienced by the selectee.
 A relocation incentive may be authorized.

 This public notice announcement is for anticipated vacancies to be filled under the Expedited Hiring Authority (EHA) for acquisition positions located at Department of Navy installations identified in this public notice.
-Positions may be filled as permanent with a full-time work schedule.
+Positions may be filled as permanent, term, or temporary with a full-time or part-time work schedule.
 Pay will vary by geographic location.
 There may or may not be actual/projected vacancies at the time you submit your application.
 Please read this Public Notice in its entirety prior to submitting your application for consideration.